 Approvals and Validations

-One key benefit to internal orders is that you control both sides (ordering and fulfillment).
+One key benefit of internal orders is that you control both sides (ordering and fulfillment).
 This means you can validate orders to make the ordering process more efficient.

 In the cable industry, this can be different modems.
-For most homes, many modems will work, so if the ordered modem is out of stock, it can be replaced with a different modem..
-This means a customer is not waiting for something when something else works just as well.
+For most homes, many modems will work, so if the ordered modem is out of stock, it can be replaced with a different modem.
+This means a customer is not waiting for a specific product when another product works just as well.

-Other examples could be manager approvals of orders over a specific value or outside contractor approvals.
+Other internal order examples could be manager approvals of orders over a specific value or outside contractor approvals.

 A Self-Install Kit is a great option for individuals that prefer to handle the installation themselves.
 The house must qualify for a kit by having the proper infrastructure to turn on service without a service technician.
 If a home qualifies, the self-installation kit is sent to the customer, and they can usually get their cable service started the same day.
 Online resources, including cable installation help videos and Cable FAQs are available for assistance.